LauraBang22/cds-visual-exam/Assignments/Assignment2/README.md

 The data can be found [here](https://www.cs.toronto.edu/~kriz/cifar.html).
 The data is loaded in the script, so there is no need to download it seperately.

 ## Reproducebility
+For this code to work, you need to be placed in the **Assignment2** folder in your terminal.

 I have created a ```setup.sh``` file that can be run from the terminal using the code:
 ```
 bash setup.sh